 Last but not least, an important point to consider in separating finances is debt.
 Debt is handled similarly to assets.
 If you live in a Community Property State, then debt is split down the middle for both of you to pay, even if it was only your spouse who acquired debt in his or her name during the marriage.

 Phew!
-Sounds like a lot to deal with?
+Sounds like a lot to deal with.
 You bet it is.
 Hiring a financial divorce planner is a good idea, even if the divorce is mutual and as pleasant as one can be.
-With a professional and objective third party, you’ll have less legal fees and a smoother divorce.
+With a professional and objective third party, you’ll have fewer legal fees and a smoother divorce.
 Hiring an attorney will be needed when things aren’t so rosy.
 DivorceNet.com is a good online resource to learn more about divorce and the state you reside in, too.

 It is no easy financial task for getting divorced.
 Heck, is any financial task easy, besides spending money?
 With proper planning, preparation, and open communication, separating finances while separating will not only ease any bumps along the road but support you in a healthy financial future, too, for you and your ex.

 Angie Picardo is a staff writer for NerdWallet, a personal finance website dedicated to helping consumers find the best credit cards.